Dr Nick Srnicek

 - Srnicek, Nick, Inventing the Future: Postcapitalism and a World Without Work, London: Verso, 2015.

-Nick has recently been made a Fellow at the RSA.
-His work has been discussed in a variety of media including The New York Times, The Guardian, Der Spiegel, and Libération.
+Nick’s work has been discussed in a variety of media including The New York Times, The Guardian, Der Spiegel, and Libération.
 He has given public talks at places around the world, such as Glastonbury, Tate Britain, Centre Pompidou, and Haus der Kulturen der Welt, and has made a number of recent media appearances on BBC, Sky, Channel 4, and CBC.